-This year’s annual contest North Carolina Aviation Art Contest offers all children ages 6-17 who live in or attend school in North Carolina the chance to explore different aspects of aviation.
+The annual North Carolina Aviation Art Contest offers all children ages 6-17 who live in or attend school in North Carolina the chance to explore different aspects of aviation.

-The contest theme for 2020 is “Flying Yesterday and Tomorrow."
+The contest theme for 2020 was “Flying Yesterday and Tomorrow."

 Mail artwork and